Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 also typically less efficient and slower to train, and sometimes don't succeed at all.

-To add a visual observation to an agent, click on the `Add Camera` button in the Agent inspector.
+To add a visual observation to an Agent, click on the `Add Camera` button in the Agent inspector.
 Then drag the camera you want to add to the `Camera` field.
-You can have more than one camera attached to an agent.
+You can have more than one camera attached to an Agent.

 ![Agent Camera](images/visual-observation.png)

 In addition, make sure that the Agent's Brain expects a visual observation.
-In the Brain inspector, under **Brain Parameters** > **Visual Observations**, specify the number of Cameras the agent is using for its visual observations.
+In the Brain inspector, under **Brain Parameters** > **Visual Observations**, specify the number of Cameras the Agent is using for its visual observations.
 For each visual observation, set the width and height of the image (in pixels) and whether or not the observation is color or grayscale (when `Black And White` is checked).

 ## Vector Actions

-An action is an instruction from the brain that the agent carries out.
-The action is passed to the agent as a parameter when the Academy invokes the agent's `AgentAction()` function.
-When you specify that the vector action space is **Continuous**, the action parameter passed to the agent is an array of control signals with length equal to the `Vector Action Space Size` property.
+An action is an instruction from the Brain that the agent carries out.
+The action is passed to the Agent as a parameter when the Academy invokes the agent's `AgentAction()` function.
+When you specify that the vector action space is **Continuous**, the action parameter passed to the Agent is an array of control signals with length equal to the `Vector Action Space Size` property.
 When you specify a **Discrete** vector action space type, the action parameter is an array containing integers.
 Each integer is an index into a list or table